Being able to reconcile differences and to handle conflict constructively is a key determinant of organizational performance.

 The Thomas-Kilmann Conflict Mode Instrument (TKI®) is the leading measure of conflict-handling modes.
-One of the reasons for the Thomas-Kilmann’s popularity is that it shows how each conflict mode can be useful for dealing with conflict in certain situations.
-The TKI® allows people to appreciate the value of their own conflict styles and also learn the value of other styles as well.
-Using the Thomas-Kilmann assessment allows people to focus and build on their strengths.
+The assessment is known for demonstrating how each conflict mode can be useful for dealing with conflict in certain situations, which allows people to appreciate the value and strength of their own conflict styles and learn the value of others.

 The Thomas-Kilmann describes five different conflict modes and places them on two dimensions: